arista-eosplus/ztpserver/docs/tips.rst

     rm -rf /home/ztpuser/ztpserver/ztpserver.egg-info/
     rm -rf /home/ztpuser/ztpserver/build/*

-Go to the ZTPServer directory where you previously cloned the GitHub repository in order to pull the latest code, build and install it:
+Go to the ZTPServer directory where you previously cloned the GitHub repository, update it, then build and install the server:

 .. code-block:: console